evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

       Content root path: /app
 ```

 You can also stream logs by using `-f` flag.
-You can stop "watching" command in the right session and run the following command
+Stop `kubectl get po -w` command at the right-hand window and run the following command instead

 ```bash
 # Stream logs from pod app-a